jeremylt/LFAToolkit.jl/docs/src/background.md

 where ``f`` and ``c`` represent the fine and coarse grids, respectively, ``R`` represents the grid restriction operator, ``P`` represents the grid prolongation operator.

-To explore the convergence of multi-grid techniques, we need to analyze the symbol of the multi-grid error propagation operator
+To explore the convergence of multigrid techniques, we need to analyze the symbol of the multigrid error propagation operator

 ```math
 E_f \left( p, \theta \right) = S_h \left( p, \theta \right) E_c \left( \theta \right) S_h \left( p, \theta \right).